Skip to content

 Broome Broome Car Rentals offer car hire approved for the Dampier Peninsula.
 See availability and book here.

 We don’t offer transfers to and from reception to your accommodation.
 It is about a 1km walk between reception and Diver’s Creek accommodation.
-If arriving by transfer, we recommend staying in a Pearler’s Village Safari Tent.
+If arriving by transfer or plane, we recommend staying in a Pearler’s Village Safari Tent.

 Alternatively, you can come up with one of our tour partners: Kimberley Wild, Adams, Horizontal Falls Seaplane Adventure, Air Kimberley, Broome Aviation, Fly Broome, APT, In-style Adventures or Luxury Escapes.
 Find out more here.